Anna Meares OAM

 Australia’s first female Winter Olympic Gold Medallist, Alisa Camplin, possesses that rare story telling ability that inspires, entertains and transfers knowledge.
 Tens of thousands of people have been motivated, laughed and cried, and walked away with a toolkit of skills to create their own success after listening to Australia’s premier female speaker.
 Learning to ski at just 19 years of age, Alisa broke nearly every bone in her body as she climbed through the ranks, brought home back-to-back Olympic medals and dominated the sport of Freestyle Aerial Skiing.
 At the same time, Alisa built a global career with corporate giant IBM, leading $200M+ businesses as a senior executive working across brand strategy, sales, business development and service delivery.
 Proving that success is a choice, Alisa then turned heart-wrenching personal adversity into an opportunity to improve the lives of others, raising more than $1M through her charity Finnan’s Gift.
 Now leading from the boardroom, Alisa is fresh, honest and deliberate in her pursuits, combining business fundamentals with an authentic resilient attitude in order to succeed.
 Alisa was appointed Deputy Chair of the Australian Sports Commission in 2017.
 As real as they come, Alisa Camplin is nothing short of amazing!read more

 Dylan Alcott OAM, is one of Australia's most successful and well recognised Paralympians.
 At the 2016 Rio Paralympic Games, Dylan became one of only a few athletes to win two gold medals in two different sports across two different Olympic or Paralympic Games.At the age of 17, Dylan became the youngest ever wheelchair basketball gold medallist at the 2008 Paralympic Games in Beijing, and after gold at the 2010 World Championships, and silver at the London 2012 games, decided to switch sports to wheelchair tennis.
-In addition to his incredible successes at the Rio Olympics, Dylan has also won seven grand slam singles titles to date, including the last five Australian Open titles.In 2017, Dylan launched the Dylan Alcott Foundation, a foundation created to help young Australians who are struggling to come to terms with their disabilities.
-He also works extensively in the Australian media landscape, currently hosting on Triple J Radio, and regularly making appearances on Channel Ten’s The Project and Channel 7 Sports.read more
+In addition to his incredible successes at the Rio Olympics, Dylan has also won eight grand slam singles titles to date, including the last five Australian Open titles.In 2017, Dylan launched the Dylan Alcott Foundation, a foundation created to help young Australians who are struggling to come to terms with their disabilities.
+He also works extensively in the Australian media landscape, making regular appearances on Channel Ten’s The Project and Channel 7 Sports, and is a former Triple J Radio host.read more

 Olympic Champion, Champion Speaker and genuine onstage Motivator and Entertainer is a unique skill set.
-Transitioning from being an expert speed skater to an expert motivational speaker, MC and after dinner entertainer has been an interesting ride over the last 12 years.
+Transitioning from being an expert speed skater to an expert motivational, OH &S, Risk Management, Teamwork speaker, Comedian and MC and after dinner entertainer has been an interesting ride over the last 12 years.
+His story is being made into a film, Bradbury, which will be released in 2020.
+He is also the founder of LSM (Last Man Standing) Aussie Lager.
 Steven Bradbury OAM has presented at over 1000 conferences and events in 19 countries and still loves it.
 He loves the adrenalin before going onstage and loves that his strategies for success in business and in life are able to inspire and help people.read more